 Low Lunge Twist

-A twist adds some extra oomph to this quad stretch by increasing upper body mobility and fresh blood flow to your vital organs.
-Do this pose before and after you ski to stay flexible and prevent injuries.
+A twist adds some extra oomph to this quad stretch by increasing upper-body mobility and fresh blood flow to your vital organs.
+Do Low Lunge Twist pose before and after you ski to stay flexible and prevent injuries.

 We work our outer hip muscles a ton while skiing, so it’s a good idea to give ‘em a little love before and after your day to increase flexibility in the low back and hips and to ward off injuries.
-Outer hip stretches are one of the best yoga poses for skiers for that very reason.
+Outer hip stretches, like Pigeon Pose, are one of the best yoga poses for skiers for that very reason.
 If you’re super tight in this region, do pigeon pose more often to relieve that stiffness.
 It does get better, I promise!

 Reclined Child’s Pose